trycourier/courier-cli/README.md

 ## Misc

-- If you need to change the Courier API URL, you can set COURIER_API_URL in .courier or make sure an environment variable is set with it.
+- If you need to change the Courier API URL, you can set COURIER_API_URL in .courier or other methods to set the environment variables.

 ## License